unrealnerd/notes/nft.md

 serviceCommission: `500000000`

-setContractApproval for AuctionMarket on Escrow apprve escroe on tokenID in nft contract create auction approve auction to spend on accout 2 place bid
+setContractApproval for AuctionMarket on Escrow approve escrow on tokenID in nft contract create auction approve auction to spend on accout 2 place bid